-Although thinking about the future has always been a part of human culture (e.g., soothsayers, prophets, and later 'utopians') it has only been in the past three or four decades that it has produced the academic research field known as Future Studies (Masini 1993).
-Researchers in the field have used the term 'futures studies'
+Analysis of Youth Suicidality Based on a "Futures" Perspective always been a part of human culture (e.g., soothsayers, prophets, and later "utopians") it has only been in the past three or four decades that it has produced the academic research field known as Future Studies.
+(Masini 1993) Researchers in the field have used the term "futures studies" rather than "future studies" because of a belief that to think of the "one and only future" has both conceptual limitations and political implications, and in particular hampers attempts to envision and create "alternative and preferred futures".